Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

-We saw in subsection~\ref{subsec:S0data}, that for the $g^0_0(t)$ partial wave there are data in the whole region of interest on both the modulus $\vert g_0^0\vert$ and the phase $\phi^0_0$, both shown in Fig.~\ref{fig:g00data}.
-The data sets extend from the $K\bar K$ threshold up to $t\simeq 2.4\,$GeV, but we do not fit that region because from 2 GeV we will use Regge parameterizations.
+We saw in Fig.~\ref{fig:g00data} that there are data in the whole region of interest for both the modulus $\vert g_0^0\vert$ and the phase $\phi^0_0$.
+The data sets extend from $K\bar K$ threshold up to $t\simeq 2.4\,$GeV, but we do not fit that whole region because from 2 GeV we will use Regge parameterizations.

-For the $\phi_0^0$ phase we have already shown that, by Watson's Theorem, only one set of data makes sense.
+For the $\phi_0^0$ phase we have already shown that, due to Watson's theorem, only one set of data makes sense.
 However, two sets of incompatible data can be studied for the modulus.
-Thus, we will study two incompatible UFD parameterizations for $\vert g_0^0\vert$, both sharing the the same UFD parameterization for the $\Phi^0_0$ phase.
+Thus, we will provide two alternative UFD parameterizations for $\vert g_0^0\vert$, both sharing the same UFD parameterization for the $\phi^0_0$ phase.
 Moreover, the applicability of \pipikk dispersion relations only reaches 1.47 GeV, and this is why in \cite{Pelaez:2016tgi} we decided to parameterize our amplitudes by a two-piece function defined differently in the two regions of the inelastic regime explained in Section~\ref{subsec:S0data}.
 In Region I, Roy-Steiner equations will be used to test or constrain our parameterization, whereas in Region II amplitudes are just used as input for dispersion relations.